Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Get-AzureRmIotHubRegistryStatistic.md

 ## SYNTAX

 ```
-Get-AzureRmIotHubRegistryStatistic [-ResourceGroupName] <String> [-Name] <String> [<CommonParameters>]
+Get-AzureRmIotHubRegistryStatistic [-ResourceGroupName] <String> [-Name] <String>
 ```

 ## DESCRIPTION
 Gets the RegistryStatistics for an IotHub.
 This provides information about the number of total, enabled and disabled devices in an IotHub.

 ## EXAMPLES